How Much Should You Have Saved for Retirement by Age?

 Your 30s: Accelerating Growth

 Target: 3x salary by 40.
-Priority: Increase your contribution rate with every raise.
-This is the decade where compound interest starts to visibly work.
+Bump your rate with every raise.
+This is the decade compounding starts to actually show up in your balance.
 Your 30s balance may triple from growth alone if invested primarily in equities.

-This is also when many people face competing priorities like mortgages, children, and student loan payments.
-The key is to not pause retirement contributions.
-Even reducing from 15% to 10% temporarily is far better than stopping.
+This is also when a mortgage, kids, and student loans are all fighting for the same dollars.
+Don't stop contributing.
+Even dropping from 15% to 10% temporarily is far better than stopping.
 A $200,000 balance at 40, invested at 7% annual returns, grows to $800,000 by age 60 without a single additional contribution.

 Your 40s: The Critical Decade

 Target: 6x salary by 50.
-Priority: This is the decade that separates comfortable retirees from those who struggle.
-Your salary is likely at or near its peak.
+This decade separates comfortable retirements from stressful ones.
+Your salary is near its peak.
 Children may be approaching college age.
 The temptation to redirect retirement savings toward college funding or a bigger house is real, but resisting it pays off enormously.

-If you are behind at 40, this is your best catch-up window.
-Consider raising contributions by 1-2% per year until you hit 15-20% of gross income.
+Behind at 40?
+This is your best window.
+Raise contributions 1-2% per year until you're at 15-20% of gross.
 Use our Retirement Calculator to model exactly how much extra savings moves the needle.

 Your 50s: Catch-Up Time